What is plant therapy?

 What types of plants are used in plant therapy?

 Any plant can be used in plant therapy.
 Even just pictures of plants have been shown to have similar benefits to real plants.
-Horticulture Counselor Sheridan Amb likes to use plants she finds on clearance at different places, with her favorites coming from Baker Garden and Gift and Lowe’s in Fargo.
+Horticulture Counselor Sheridan Averson likes to use plants she finds on clearance at different places, with her favorites coming from Baker Garden and Gift and Lowe’s in Fargo.

 A larger subset of plant therapy focuses on plants that have stronger sensory appeals, like how they smell or feel to the touch.
 Some plants included in the sensory category are lilacs, mint, lamb’s ear, bleeding heart, and prairie grasses, among many others.